DataDog/documentation/content/en/continuous_integration/tests/swift.md

 * Test names and durations.
 * Predefined environment variables set by CI providers.
 * Git commit history including the hash, message, author information, and files changed (without file contents).
+* Information from the CODEOWNERS file.

+In addition to that, if [Intelligent Test Runner][6] is enabled, the following data is collected from your project:

 * Code coverage information, including file names and line numbers covered by each test.
-* Information from the CODEOWNERS file.

 ## Further reading